Mitigating Disparate Impact of Differentially Private Learning through Bounded Adaptive Clipping: Experimental details

 \subsubsection{Grid for reporting performances with optimal hyperparameters}

 To report the true performances of different algorithms, the experiments should reduce the randomness from hyperparameter optimization.
-Specifically, all of the reasonable combination of hyperparameters should be tested.
-Nonetheless, considering the computation cost, we fixed the less sensitive hyperparameters
+Specifically, all reasonable combinations of hyperparameters should be tested.
+Nonetheless, considering the computational cost, we fixed the less sensitive hyperparameters, as described in \Cref{tab:experiment_hypers}.